alestrunda/vocabulary-scholar-web/README.md

 - Mobile app made with react native

-- Web app (current) made with react
+- [Web app](https://vocabulary-scholar.netlify.app/) (current repo) made with react

-- Server API made with node.js
+- Server API made with node.js or serverless

 Web and mobile apps are quite the same.